ESOL Faculty and Staff

 M.A., Linguistics, State University of New York, University of Buffalo; M.L.I.S., Kent State University.
 Recently, Jason developed three languages for a series of fantasy novels, One Night in Sixes, by Arianne "Tex" Thompson.
 Jason also narrated the WBGU-TV documentary Made In America: The Lima Locomotive Works, which began airing in November 2013.
 Jason has taught ESOL and Academic Writing at La Universidad Interamericana de Puerto Rico, Recinto de San Germán.
 Additionally, he taught General Linguistics and Phonology at SUNY-Buffalo.
 At BGSU, Jason teaches courses in ESOL and Linguistics.

-ESOL Graduate Assistants
+ESOL TEaching Assistants

 Position: ESOL Program Graduate Teaching Assistant